ansible/ansible/docs/docsite/rst/user_guide/become.rst

 Environment variables populated by pam_systemd
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The default methods used by ``become`` use the default PAM login modules, but in most distributions they do not open a new "session", in the sense of systemd.
-Because the ``pam_systemd`` module is never called, you might have surprises compared to a normal session opened through ssh: some environment variables set by ``pam_systemd``, most notably ``XDG_RUNTIME_DIR``, are not populated for the new user and instead inherited or just emptied.
+For most Linux distributions using ``systemd`` as their init, the default methods used by ``become`` do not open a new "session", in the sense of systemd.
+Because the ``pam_systemd`` module will not fully initialize a new session, you might have surprises compared to a normal session opened through
+ssh: some environment variables set by ``pam_systemd``, most notably ``XDG_RUNTIME_DIR``, are not populated for the new user and instead inherited or just emptied.

 This might cause trouble when trying to invoke systemd commands that depend on ``XDG_RUNTIME_DIR`` to access the bus: